 - tender, cooked vegetables

 - canned fruit, such as peaches

 - apple butter

-Air is introduced into the colon during the procedure, so that it can remain open.
-Because of this, you may expel more gas afterwards than you normally do.
+Air is introduced into the colon during the procedure so that it can remain open.
+Because of this, you may expel more gas afterward than you normally do.
 If so, you may wish to avoid carbonated beverages, which add more gas to your system.

-If you had a polyp removed, your doctor may recommend additional dietary guidelines for you.
+If you had a polyp removed, your doctor may recommend additional dietary guidelines.
 These include avoiding foods, such as seeds, nuts, and popcorn, for an additional two weeks.

-Foods and drinks to avoid the day after colonoscopy include:
+Foods and drinks to avoid the day after your colonoscopy include: